directus/directus/docs/reference/environment-variables.md

 | `AUTH_<PROVIDER>_DEFAULT_ROLE_ID`           | Directus role ID to assign to users.                                                       | --               |
 | `AUTH_<PROVIDER>_ICON`                      | SVG icon to display with the login link.                                                   | `account_circle` |

-If possible, OpenID is be preferred over OAuth 2.0 as it provides better verification and consistent user information, allowing more complete user registrations.
+If possible, OpenID is preferred over OAuth 2.0 as it provides better verification and consistent user information, allowing more complete user registrations.

 ### OpenID